 TWO: NO FREE PARKING!
 Heartily & with vociferous enthusiasm support any & all taxes on fossil fuels: carbon taxes, pollution taxes, gas taxes, cap & trade schemes, etc. Why taxes?
 Think of it as disaster insurance.
 At a minimum, we’re gonna need it to recover from all those warmer-air-&-ocean-caused extreme weather events.

 THREE: Debate the deniers.
 I’m sure you know a few, because yeah, kinda unbelievably, they’re still out there.
 They’re even your friends & mine.
 Maybe this link to a great user-friendly NOAA climate change website can help you out with all of this.
 A common understanding will help us all manage the changes we’ll need to accommodate to into our inevitably warmer future.

 FOUR: Don’t count on moving to another ‘habitable’ planet as the solution to making this one uninhabitable (…never mind that this fantasy is apparently beloved by brilliant brainiacs & rich techies).

-And, finally, FIVE: Cherish those cool zephyrs.
+And, finally, FIVE: Eat less meat, & always, cherish those cool zephyrs.